nmcrae85/HLKSense360Configurator/replit.md

-# replit.md
+# HLK2450 mmWave Sensor Configurator

 ## Overview

-This is a sophisticated React-based mmWave sensor configuration application built with a modern full-stack architecture.
-The system provides a visual interface for configuring and monitoring HLK2450 mmWave presence sensors, featuring real-time data visualization, zone configuration, and ESPHome YAML generation capabilities.
+This is a comprehensive Home Assistant add-on for configuring and managing HLK-LD2450 mmWave presence sensors.
+The application provides a sophisticated web interface with real-time sensor visualization, polygon zone creation, and ESPHome integration capabilities.
+Built as part of the Sense360 project, it offers advanced features beyond standard sensor configuration tools.

 ## User Preferences